naqiK307/naqiK307/README.md

-- 👋 Hi, I’m Naqi Abbas
+- 👋 Hi, I’m Naqi Abbas.
-- 🌱 I’m currently learning ...
-Studying
+- 🌱 I’m an Aspiring Data Analyst.
 - 📫 How to reach me
     -  naqi72.one@gmail.com
     -  https://www.linkedin.com/in/naqi-abbas-04a564183/